adiessl/vscode-backtix/README.md

   ![Feature demo 3](images/feature_demo_3.gif)
 * Expressions in template placeholders will be concatenated with `+` symbols.
   ![Feature demo 4](images/feature_demo_4.gif)
+* Easily add a placeholder (`${}`) in template literals.

-The conversions are offered as quick fixes, three dots below the beginning of a string indicate that there is a quick fix available.
+Adding a placeholder as well as the conversions are offered as quick fixes, three dots below the beginning of a string indicate that there is a quick fix available.
 Access these by either pressing `Ctrl`-`.` (Windows, Linux) or `Cmd`-`.` (OSX).
 Alternatively you can click on the light bulb icon to bring them up.

 ## Installation